Shivam-042007/timesheetinvader/README.md

 Battle endless waves of timesheet foes, while pondering the futility of existence.
 Will you annihilate the clerical swarm and file your report, or succumb to the black hole of administrative drudgery?

 Join the fight in "Timesheet Invaders," an existential parody that proves timesheets are inescapable, even in the cosmos.

+Note : This Game is only for DESKTOP 🖥️